maxmind/geoipupdate/doc/GeoIP.conf.md

 :	The maximum number of parallel database downloads.
 The default is
 	1, which means that databases will be downloaded sequentially.
-This can be overriden at runtime by the `GEOIPUPDATE_PARALLELISM` environment variable or the `--parallelism` command line argument.
+This can be overridden at runtime by the `GEOIPUPDATE_PARALLELISM` environment variable or the `--parallelism` command line argument.

 ## Deprecated settings: